 Belgian Hot Chocolate Recipe

 Some recipes I make over and over again, and some I don’t.
-I’m not sure why, but once a recipe becomes part of my repertoire, I tend to stick with it.
-However as a diversion from my usual Parisian hot chocolate recipe, I revisited this one, which I learned to make in Belgium.
-I’d forgotten how good it was!
+I’m not sure why, but once a recipe becomes part of my repertoire, I tend to be loyal and stick with it.
+However, as a diversion from my usual Parisian hot chocolate recipe, I often revisit this one, which I learned to make in Belgium.
+And every time I do, I remember how good it is!

 I made this hot chocolate recipe when I did an internship at Wittamer, one of the best chocolate shops in Brussels.
-And let me tell you, there’s plenty of competition in that town.
+And let me tell you, there’s plenty of competition in that chocolate-centric city.

-Unlike other hot chocolates, this one uses a touch of milk chocolate, and you should seek out a good-quality one.
-Most of the better milk chocolates list their percentage of cacao on the label (often between 30-35%) and taste better than those bars sold by the supermarket check-out aisle, which are basically candy, not chocolate.
+Unlike other hot chocolates, this one uses a few squares of milk chocolate, and you should seek out a good-quality one.
+Most of the better milk chocolates list their percentage of cacao on the label (often between 30-35%) and taste better than the bars sold next to the supermarket check-out aisles, which are basically candy, not chocolate.

 I included this recipe in The Great Book of Chocolate, where there’s also a story about my time working at Wittamer, dipping chocolates all day, then wrapping things in lovely bows for sale in the chic boutique.
 I was also fortunate enough to sample (i.e.; sneak in as many as I could, when no one was looking) most of their rich, creamy chocolates: one bite and it’s a no-brainer to see why Wittamer is “the” classic Belgian chocolate.
 This hot chocolate?
 It’s no slouch either.